gvmi/gvmi.github.io/_posts/2012-11-17-I-Do-Not-Feel-Nineteen-At-All.md

 <img src="http://i.imgur.com/72sDA.jpg">
 ##laptops! everywhere!

 After an hour of the LAN party we went to watch Skyfall.
 It was crazy packed and we ended up sitting in the front, but oh well!
-I had a quite a nice birthday this year despite the pouring rain.
+I had quite a nice birthday this year despite the pouring rain.